gaurav-2626/surviving-2020/README.md

 This repository contains the source code for *Surviving 2020*- a digital board game.
 Our game emulates the **life in 2020** under the global coronavirus pandemic, political turmoil, wildfires, unemployment and many other _real-life issues_ faced by the entire world.
 So, **let's roll the dice and land on our fate!**

+This project was originally made in our participation of [Snakes and Hackers 2021](https://devpost.com/software/surviving-2020).

 ### Built With

 The entire board game was written using JavaScript, CSS and HTML! `Surviving 2020` was made possible by [many](#acknowledements) open-sourced libraries and frameworks.